drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/gmelin.png){: loading=lazy }
 ### Reaction Databases

-There are a number of databases that are dedicated to chemical reactions or organic syntheses and provide useful practical information from the point of view of the synthesis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/reaction-databases-a9666e82'><i class='fa fa-play' aria-hidden='true'></i></button>There are a number of databases that are dedicated to chemical reactions or organic syntheses and provide useful practical information from the point of view of the synthesis.
 Some examples of such specialized databases (free or commercial) are indicated here with their associated (clickable) internet address.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer